pydata/xarray/doc/io.rst

 This works perfectly fine in most cases, but encoding can be useful for additional control, especially for enabling compression.

-In the file on disk, these encodings as saved as attributes on each variable, which allow xarray and other CF-compliant tools for working with netCDF files to correctly read the data.
+In the file on disk, these encodings are saved as attributes on each variable, which allow xarray and other CF-compliant tools for working with netCDF files to correctly read the data.